Madam Speaker, I will be sharing my time with the member for Kenora.

 Fort Saskatchewan's history as a community goes back to the 19th century, when it started as a fort for mounted police.
 It was put on the transcontinental rail line in 1905.
 Fort Saskatchewan is proud of its past and its present.

-Sherwood Park and Strathcona County, where I live, has grown out of Edmonton as a politically and culturally distinct suburban community.
+Sherwood Park and Strathcona County, where I live, have grown out of Edmonton as a politically and culturally distinct suburban community.
 The greater municipality of Strathcona County includes the large urban community of Sherwood Park and various small hamlets, acreages and farms.
 Whether one likes urban or rural, Strathcona County is a great place to live, work and raise a family.

 The whole of my riding depends heavily on the energy sector and, in particular, on the downstream refining and upgrading activities that turn extracted products into everyday household items.